mth229/mth229.github.io/zeros.md

 ## The `fzeros` function

 So, `fzero` finds one value within a bracket.
-But this suggests a means to find all (most?) of the zeros within an interval -- split the interval up into many pieces; identify those that bracket a zero; use `fzero` on those intervals.
+But this suggests a means to find all (most?) of the zeros within an interval -- split the interval up into many pieces; identify those that bracket a zero; use `fzero` on those intervals; accumulate the results.

 This is basically implemented in the `fzeros(f, a, b)` function.
-(Here `f` need not be a polynomial function, but we do need to specify an interval to search over, unlike the case when `f` is a polynomial function discussed above.)

 So, to find the zeros of $e^x - x^4$ over $[-10, 10]$ we have:

 ```